Last updated 7th July, 2018

 The reasons why a juvenile may get themselves involved in crime can vary greatly.
 While a large percentage can come from poorer backgrounds there are a significant percentage of juveniles who do not fit this profile of poverty, low education, disruptive family life and mental health problems.
 Simply, juvenile crime cannot be blamed on one single factor or problematic area.

-Social-economic status, mental or physical disabilities, morals and beliefs and family background all come into play alongside issues more prominent for teens than for adults such as peer pressure, social exclusion and risk taking behaviour.
+Social-economic status, mental or physical disabilities, morals and beliefs and family background all come into play alongside issues more prominent for teens than for adults such as peer pressure, social exclusion, and risk-taking behavior.

 Society tells them the actions they have taken were so severe there will never be any way of repenting for them and they can never be rehabilitated.
 They are bad to the core and they always will be and nobody has any belief in them that they could be any different.
 That is a very serious message to send to a juvenile.